-All 4-H clubs must have a finance committee review their financial records once a year (before submitting their Annual Financial Report to the county Extension office).
+All 4-H clubs must have a finance committee review their financial records once a year (before submitting their Annual Financial Report to the UArizona Cooperative Extension county).
 The Finance Committee should consist of two or three people.
 The reviewers who conduct the financial record review cannot be the treasurer, an account signatory, or a parent or guardian of the treasurer or of an account signatory.
+The committee should obtain the Secretary's book to be able to have a record of approved transactions.
 The Financial Record Review does not have to be a daunting process.
 The reviewers do not have to be certified CPAs or accountants.
 The reviewers' task is to check the treasurer's records to make sure there are no inconsistencies in bank statements, cash and checks are being recorded and deposited properly, and the balances are correct.

-The financial review form is found on the Arizona 4-H website (https://extension.arizona.edu/4h/ state-forms)
+The financial review form is found on the Arizona 4-H website (https://extension.arizona.edu/state-4-h-forms)